What Is Crypto Contract Trading?

 Crypto contracts let you buy, sell, and short cryptocurrencies and they come in different forms such as:

 • Margin-traded contracts: Margin-traded contracts are leveraged contracts that offer the trader to trade a big position with less capital.
 Traders can use as little as a 5% or even a 2% margin requirement to open a position.
 This often involves high leverage and is considered high risk.
-It is however a good option for traders with small accounts who want to increase their purchasing power.
+Small accounts are fragile under leverage because a 0.4% move can wipe them out.

 • CFD contracts: Contracts For Difference (CFD) are contracts that are settled between a financial institution such as a CFD broker and an investor.
 It is a type of derivatives contract that lets the investor speculate on futures prices without owning the underlying asset.
 It is a common type of trading product for beginners as the brokers are often well-equipped with trading tools and strong regulation in the back to increase security.